Call: 0131 557 8844

 Charlotte began her career at Bourne Fine Art in Edinburgh, a part of the Fine Art Society, where over several years she gained an in depth knowledge of Scottish art and continued to develop a passion for contemporary art.

-Having made the move to Lyon and Turnbull in 2012, Charlotte is responsible for research and academic catalogue entries, and recently became Head of Sale in the Contemporary & Post-War Art department.
+Having made the move to Lyon & Turnbull in 2012, Charlotte is now an Associate Director and Head of Sale for Modern British & Contemporary Art.
+She is also responsible for research and academic catalogue entries.

 She regularly presents art historical talks and lectures and recently took to the auctioneer’s rostrum for the first time.
 When time allows, Charlotte helps orchestrate charity auctions which often feature in the Lyon & Turnbull calendar.